Explore this Section

 We understand that applying for settled status and waiting for a decision on your immigration status can be a stressful time.
 Therefore, we offer a range of support that can help with any personal or academic issues that may arise throughout your time at Keele.

-The Money and Welfare Team can offer advice and guidance on a range of different issues that you may face at University.
+The Student Services Centre can offer advice and guidance on a range of different issues that you may face at University.
 If you would like to speak to an adviser you can contact them by phone, email or attend one of the daily drop in services in the Student Services Centre.

 Counselling and Mental Health Support